Pulling Back the Blue Curtain: What Does the Public Really Have the Right to Know About Police Records?July 28th, 2015 by Taylor Walker

 Tyler emphasized that Sheriff McDonnell understands that giving the public access to department records will build trust.
 “We’re moving towards transparency.
 More access.
 Real access.
 It’s a good faith effort to properly balance public safety against all the factors of democracy.”

-The LA Times’ Jack Leonard broke in to challenge law enforcement’s frequent unwillingness to release officers’ names.
+The LA Times’ Jack Leonard challenged law enforcement’s frequent unwillingness to release officers’ names.
 “We give police officers a lot of power,” he said.
 “We invest in them the responsibility and ability to investigate serious crimes, and also we give them the legal right to use deadly and other types of force.
 Yet, when individual officers are found to have misused that right, we don’t get to find out who the officers are.”

 The public has way of knowing how departments deal with personnel issues like sexual misconduct, or officers who have been disciplined for lying, Leonard continued.
 “We have no idea how departments actually deal with that because it is all secret,” he said, explaining that part of the problem is with state law, not so much individual department policy.